lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    .. note::

-      Ingestion of `lsst.verify` metrics is not yet supported by SQuaSH, so this flag should always be provided for now.
+      Ingestion of :doc:`lsst.verify</modules/lsst.verify/index>` metrics is not yet supported by SQuaSH, so this flag should always be provided for now.

 .. _ap-verify-cmd-envvar: